savashn/ecewo/docs/examples/authentication.md

 }
 ```

-Let’s send a request to http://localhost:3000/login with that body:
+Let's send a request to http://localhost:3000/login with that body:

 ```json
 {